 Blue Capital Global Reinsurance Fund Limited (the "Company") is a closed-ended exempted mutual fund company of unlimited duration incorporated under the laws of Bermuda on 8 October 2012, which commenced operations on 6 December 2012.
 The Company invests substantially all of its assets through a "master/feeder" structure in Blue Capital Global Reinsurance SA-I (the "Master Fund").
-The Master Fund is a segregated account of Blue Water Master Fund Ltd., a mutual fund company incorporated under the laws of Bermuda on 12 December 2011, and registered as a segregated account company under the Segregated Accounts Company Act 2000.
+The Master Fund is a segregated account of Blue Water Master Fund Ltd., a mutual fund company under the Segregated Accounts Company Act 2000.
 The investment objective of the Company is to generate attractive returns from a sustainable annual dividend yield and longer-term capital growth through its investment in the Master Fund.
 The Company is the only investor in the Master Fund.
 The financial statements of the Master Fund, including the condensed schedule of investments, are attached to this report and should be read in conjunction with these financial statements.

-The Company's shares are admitted to trading on the Specialist Fund Market, a market operated by the London Stock Exchange (symbol BCGR LN).
+The Company's shares are admitted to trading on the Specialist Fund Segment, a market operated by the London Stock Exchange (symbol BCGR LN).
 The Company's shares are listed on the Bermuda Stock Exchange (symbol BCGR BH).